China: Domestic Taxation

 A formula is given for businesses to calculate the amount of deductible tax.
 Two conditions are outlined in which taxation authorities approve the use of some simple methods for calculating the amount of income tax paid for income earned abroad.

-The corporate income tax on income earned from Hong Kong, Macao and Taiwan is levied according to the Circular.
-If a tax treaty exists between Chinese government and the relevant foreign country prescribing rates that differ from the Circular, the treaty rates prevail.
+Corporate tax on income earned from Hong Kong, Macao and Taiwan is levied according to the circular.
+If a tax treaty exists between Chinese government and the relevant foreign country prescribing rates that differ from the circular, the treaty rates prevail.
 The circular also lists 15 countries with much higher statutory tax rates than China's, such as the USA, France and Japan.

 At a press conference in Beijing, deputy director of the National Development and Reform Commission, Zhang Xiaoqiang, and Vice Minister of Commerce, Ma Xiuhong, launched new rules to encourage foreign investment towards the high-end manufacturing, hi-tech and eco-friendly sectors and to central and western China.